Elemental (2023 film): Plot

-Bernie announces to Ember and Cinder his intention to retire and hand the Fireplace to Ember.
-The next evening, Wade takes Ember to Garden Central Station to see Vivisteria flowers, a species that can thrive in any environment, which she was denied seeing in childhood.
+That night, Bernie announces to Ember and Cinder that he intends to retire and hand the Fireplace to Ember.
+The next evening, Wade takes Ember to Garden Central Station to see Vivisteria flowers, a species that can thrive in any environment, which she and Bernie were denied seeing in her childhood.
 With the station now flooded, Gale provides Ember with an air bubble for safety while Wade pushes her underwater through the station.
-Afterward, Ember and Wade realize that they are able to touch without harming each other and share a dance, but Ember remembers her duty to the Fireplace and her family's prejudice against water elements, and breaks up with Wade.
-While Ember is about the take over the Fireplace during a party, Wade appears and declares his love for her, while also accidentally revealing that she caused the broken pipe.
-Ember rejects Wade, though Cinder senses genuine affection.
+Afterward, Ember and Wade realize that they are able to touch without harming each other and share a slow dance, but Ember remembers her duty to the Fireplace and her family's prejudice against water elements, and breaks up with Wade.
+While Ember is about to take over the Fireplace during a party, Wade appears and declares his love for her, while also accidentally revealing that she caused the broken pipe.
+Ember rejects Wade, though Cinder senses genuine love.
 Angry and disappointed, Bernie refuses to give Ember the store and calls off his retirement.

-Soon after, the new seal on the dam breaks and the Fire district floods.
+Soon after, the glass seal on the dam breaks and the Fire district floods.
 After saving the Blue Flame, Ember and Wade become trapped in a room in the Fireplace, causing Wade to evaporate from the enclosed heat.
 After the flood recedes, a grief-stricken Ember confesses to Bernie that she does not want to run the Fireplace and expresses her love for Wade.
 Realizing that Wade has condensed within the stone ceiling, Ember plays the Crying Game to get him to cry and drip back into his normal form.
 Ember and Wade embrace and share their first kiss.

 Months later, Bernie has retired and the Fireplace is now run by friends of his.
 Ember and Wade, now a couple, leave Element City so that Ember can start her glass-making internship.